NGBlanchard/curricula-client/README.md

 # Curricula

-I wanted an app that allows my fellow teachers and instructors to share ideas about nontraditional courses using a very simple interface and content flexibility.
+I wanted an app that allows my fellow teachers and instructors to share ideas about nontraditional courses using a very simple interface with content flexibility.

 # Demo